 If we consider life a journey, it’s important and fun to look back at how we ended in the place we are today.
 For the past 10 years or so I’ve been on a journey and many of you have been on one similar to mine.
 Some have started at different points but the idea that we’re a community of learners looking to leverage technology to create better and transformative learning experiences is what keeps us together.
 That and the vibrant and diverse nature of our relationships.

 Let me go back 10 years.
 While the DEN was just birthing, so was my own community experience.
 On Feb 6, 2005 I started a blog.
 Without knowing what it was but had heard that it was free and easier to publish than using Dreamweaver or Frontpage, I thought I would try it.
 To say it transformed my professional life would be an understatement.
 Specifically the first comment I received which came from a special needs educator from Texas had my mind spinning.
 Why was he commenting?
 How did he find me?
 What did I know that might help a special needs educator?
-As I reflected on this … Read the rest
+As I reflected … Read the rest

 10 years ago today I wrote this.
 Brilliant.
 Not really but I continue to believe and advocate this kind of a space both as a way to reflect, but to collect.
 My enthusiasm for this medium early on was a result of discovering what it was to connect and learn from strangers.
 I spent a great deal of time over the next 5 years in particular trying to get others to share in my zeal.
 I assumed everyone would jump in and see the same value I did.
 I managed to get many teachers and students to create a blog, but few stuck with it.
 The last 5 years I’ve had my students create them and have had a slightly better success rate.
 I don’t consider myself the most resilient person in the world but I did stick with it.
 It wasn’t because I had a huge audience or popularity.
 There are lots of things within the web that I’ve started and stopped but blogging has stuck.